newcubator/roman-numerals-coding-challenge/README.md

 ## Challenge

 Create a website using React that allows a user to either enter an arabic or roman number and converts it to the other format.
 The website should offer a good UX including some nice convenience features.
 Useful test cases should make sure everything works and will work in the future.
+The input range should be limited from 1-9999.